 We offer seven different academic Challenges in areas of STEM (science, technology, engineering and mathematics), fine arts, service learning, and early learning.

 Team Challenges for each season are released in mid-April.
-Click here to preview the 2017-18 Team Challenges.
+Click here to preview our Team Challenges.

 The goal of each Destination Imagination Challenge is teach students 21st century skills that will help them thrive in an ever-changing world.
 Students learn the creative process and how to take a novel idea and see it all the way through to fruition.
 They also gain invaluable life and career skills, including creative and critical thinking, collaboration, project management, perseverance, risk taking, budgeting and conflict management.

 Many Destination Imagination Affiliates (states/countries) host Regional & Affiliate Tournaments where teams can showcase their creative Challenge solutions.
 Team solutions are assessed by a panel of trained Appraisers, ranging from educators to artists to engineers.
 Solutions are scored on a variety of elements, including originality, workmanship, presentation, teamwork and meeting requirements for the Challenge.

 DI competitions begin with a Regional Tournament.
 Teams with the highest scores advance to the Affiliate (state or country) Tournaments.
 The top-tiered teams from the Affiliate Tournaments advance to Global Finals.